Ethnic minorities in China: Reform and opening up

+Contemporary policies

-Following the breakup of the Soviet Union intellectuals and policymakers within China began to argue that the designation of minority groups could be a threat to the country.
-Violence in Xinjiang and Tibet provided evidence for this argument.
-Beijing University professor Ma Rong argued that the Chinese Communist Party (CCP) had unwittingly created a "dual structure" of governance in which the representation and identity given to recognized ethnic groups would increase ethnocultural differences and create social conflict.
+Following the dissolution of the Soviet Union, intellectuals and policymakers within China began to argue that the designation of ethnic minority groups could be a threat to the country.
+Violence in Xinjiang and Tibet was cited as evidence for this argument.
+Peking University professor Ma Rong argued that earlier Soviet-inspired Chinese Communist Party (CCP) policies had unwittingly created a "dual structure" of governance in which the representation and identity given to recognized ethnic groups would increase ethnocultural differences and create social conflict.
 He recommended new policies of ethnic fusion and assimilation.
 These proposals made by Ma and others were controversial at the time, but they would find a place at the heart of the policy of the general secretaryship of Xi Jinping.
 Xi has shifted state policy towards assimilation in what he calls the "grand minzu fusion" or "the coalescing of blood and minds."
 The CCP under Xi has reacted to violence committed by a number of Uyghurs by the imprisonment of this group in the Xinjiang internment camps.
 In 2020, a Han Chinese person was named director of the State Ethnic Affairs Commission for the first time since 1954.